xeust/athens/README.md

 Deta is a cloud provider that minimizes time to deployment & emphasizes simplicity.
 [More info here](https://www.deta.sh/).

+## Important Information

+This is a proof of concept.
+Usable, but not yet scalable.
+It saves the Athens DB as a single item in Deta Base, and thus there is a 400KB hard limit.

+Stay tuned for updates.

 ## Deploying Athens on Deta

 1. Fork this repo.